Rookout/helm-charts/charts/datastore/README.md

 # Rookout data-on-prem

-Before you continue, our recommandation, just to make things super clear, is to talk to us at support@rookout.com for help regarding installing, troubleshooting, prices or anything regarding rookout.
+To set up the Rookout data-on-prem solution, contact us at support@rookout.com

 ### Introduction

-Rookout data-on-prem lets you protect your own data, saving the messages we get from your application right on your premise.
-Those messages are served to you in [app.rookout.com](https://app.rookout.com/)
+The Rookout data-on-prem solution allows you to store your Rookout data on-premises, while still using the standard Rookout web UI.

 ### Short version installation